DanIsraelMalta/Numerics/README.md

 ```
 ![Image](https://github.com/user-attachments/assets/81e7344a-ee12-4514-b376-4fdfd24c9c78)

-#### both Kalman and Hannin filters did good job filtering the noise - but they were pretty resource intensive, required to iterate more than once over the data and they will require an extra step to reduce signal sample size.
-I bet we can simoultanously retrieve original signal and reduce sample size from 3k to 40, in a single pass, by applying a first order grouped linear smoothing. result is in blue:
+#### both Kalman and Hannin filters did good job filtering the noise - but they were pretty resource intensive, required several iterations over the data and will require an extra step to reduce signal sample size.
+I bet we can simoultanously retrieve original signal and reduce sample size from 3k to 40, in a less resource intentsive manner, by using a first order grouped linear smoothing (using QR decomposition). result is in blue:
 ```cpp
 // define scatter reduction parameters constexpr std::size_t N{ 40 }; // number of bins, i.e. - number of final data points